suverlab/MillsEtAl2025/README.md

 **experimentList.py** - This file includes the name of each experiment, sorted by condition.
 This file is required to generate the processed data (see angleDataframeCreation.py)

 **importMat.py** - This file imports experimental data from each .mat file (each .mat file is one experimental fly).
 Used in angleDataframeCreation.py

+**Jupyter Notebooks** - This is where all analysis, figuremaking, etc. occurs.